CBR (AM)

-CBR is a Canadian non-commercial public radio station in Calgary, Alberta.
+CBR is a Canadian non-commercial radio station in Calgary, Alberta.
 It broadcasts the programming of the CBC Radio One network, both on 1010 kHz on the AM dial (as a Class A clear-channel station) and 99.1 MHz on the FM dial as CBR-FM-1.
 The studios are in the Parkdale neighbourhood of northwest Calgary.

 The AM transmitter is east of Calgary, off the Trans-Canada Highway in Rocky View.
 The FM transmitter is off Old Banff Coach Road near 85th Street SW in Calgary.

 The AM daytime signal covers most of the southern two-thirds of Alberta.
 It can be heard at city-grade strength from Red Deer to Lethbridge, and provides secondary coverage as far as Edmonton to the north and several counties on the Montana-Alberta border to the south.
 At night, it covers most of the western half of North America, but is strongest in Western Canada.
 CBR-FM-1 has an effective radiated power (ERP) of 1,870 watts (7,000 watts maximum).
 It covers Calgary and its adjacent suburbs.